You are here

 3.2.
 Newsletter

 Data processing takes place on the basis of your consent pursuant to Art.
 6 para.
 1 s.
 1 lit. a GDPR.
 You can revoke your consent at any time and cancel the respective subscription.
-You can declare your revocation by clicking on the link provided in every e-mail or by sending us a message via the contact details mentioned under section 1.
+You can declare your revocation by clicking on the link provided in every email or by sending us a message via the contact details mentioned under section 1.
 The legality of the data processing operations that have already taken place remains unaffected by the revocation.

 3.3.
 Cookies

-In order to enable the use of certain functions, to recognise you when you visit our website again, and/or to adapt our offer to your personal preferences we use so-called cookies on various pages.
+In order to enable the use of certain functions, to recognise you when you visit our website again, and/or to adapt our offer to your personal preferences, we use so-called cookies on various pages.
 These are small text files that are stored on your end device.
-Cookies are unable to run programmes or transfer viruses to your computer.
+Cookies are unable to run programmes or transfer viruses to your device.
 Their general purpose is to make the internet service more user-friendly and effective.
 Some of the cookies we use are deleted after the end of the browser session, i.e., after closing your browser (so-called session cookies).
 Other cookies remain on your terminal and enable us or our partner companies (third-party cookies) to recognise your browser on your next visit (persistent cookies).
 If cookies are set, they collect and process specific user information such as browser and location data as well as IP address values according to individual requirements.
 Persistent cookies are automatically deleted after a specified period, which may vary depending on the cookie.

 As a user you have full control over the application of cookies.
 By entering our website your consent for certain cookies and/or cookie-based applications can be given by ticking the respective box.
-Our cookie tool (“CookieYes”– for further details please refer to section 3.7.3) blocks all cookies requiring consent until the individual user gives corresponding consent.
+Our cookie tool (“CookieYes”– for further details please refer to section 3.6.2) blocks all cookies requiring consent until the individual user gives corresponding consent.
 This ensures that such cookies are only set on the user's terminal device if consent is given.

 By changing the settings in your internet browser, you can also deactivate or limit the transfer of cookies and, for example, refuse to allow third-party cookies or cookies in general.
 Each browser differs in the way it manages the cookie settings.
 This is described in the help menu of each browser, which explains how you can change your cookie settings.
 You will find these for the respective browsers under the following links: